Classic Bells > Soapy stuff > Masterbatching lye

 Caution!
 Do not seal the container tightly when the lye solution is hot, because pressure will build up.

-If you make a 33% to 50% NaOH masterbatch, keep it at 65F / 18C or warmer.
+If your masterbatch is at 33% to 50% lye concentration, store the solution at 65F / 18C or warmer.

-The result will be a glass-like layer of solid NaOH on the bottom of the storage container.
+The result will be a glass-like sheet of solid NaOH on the bottom of the storage container.
 If this happens, the solid alkali must be fully dissolved before it can be used to make soap.
 Speaking from experience, this is a real mess to clean up.

-7. Use the lye masterbatch to make soap --
+7. Use the lye masterbatch to make soap

 Ready-to-use masterbatch